Overview of New Jersey Taxes

 Since assessed values in one city are not necessarily equivalent to assessed values in another, it is useful to look at effective tax rates.
 The effective tax rate is the amount paid annually as a percentage of home value.

 An average effective tax rate presents an indication of the overall level of taxes in an area, but it’s not used to actually calculate individual tax bills.
-The table below shows the average effective tax rate for every county in New Jersey.
+The table below shows the average effective tax rate a cross section of counties in New Jersey.

 Looking to calculate your potential monthly mortgage payment?
 Check out our mortgage calculator.